Atlanta Centre

 The building has 35 floors above ground, including a 10-level parking area.
 It has 6 Otis elevators, and is equipped with a centralized PABX/ LAN communication networks plus a Building Management System (BMS).

 Location

 The Atlanta Centre, together with the 27 Annapolis and The One Beverly Place.

 The Atlanta Centre is located along Annapolis Street, well inside the Greenhills area and the city's only skyline area.
 It is also just a stone throw away from the well-known Greenhills Shopping Center.

+In 2023, Radio Mindanao Network, the owner of DZXL 558 RMN Manila and 93.9 iFM, moved to the eighth floor of the building.
+The new office has two studios in #31 Annapolis Street, Greenhills, San Juan, Metro Manila last April 17, 2023 (one for the FM station and one for AM station), as well as technical rooms for AM/FM radio broadcasting and offices for anchors and management.

 Incidents

 Atlanta Centre was known as the place where Nida Blanca, a well-known Filipino actress, was found dead on 7 November 2001.
 She was found inside a car in the building's parking area.

 At about 6:00 AM on 16 December 2008, a fire broke out on the 7th floor of the building.
 No one was reported injured since office workers have not yet arrived in the area.
 The building's curtain walls on the said level were destroyed by fire fighters for the trapped smoke to come out.